 - No judicial or unilateral termination of contracts

 Contracts with companies that comply with the scope of the Royal Decree cannot be dissolved during the period of suspension for non-payment or conventional mechanisms linked to non-payment (e.g. non-payment of an indemnity clause), either judicial or unilateral.
 This arrangement only applies to agreements concluded before 24 April 2020.
 In addition, employment contracts are excluded from this scheme.

 - New credits entered into during the period of suspension

-Article 1328 of the Belgian Civil Code and Article XX.112 of the ECL, being respectively the fixed date of private deeds and the non-opposability of acts for consideration entered into during the period of suspicion, are not applicable to new credits entered into during the period of suspension or to securities or other implementing acts taken in the execution of these new credits.
+Article 1328 of the Belgian Civil Code and Article XX.112 of the ELC, being respectively the fixed date of private deeds and the non-opposability of acts for consideration entered into during the period of suspicion, are not applicable to new credits entered into during the period of suspension or to securities or other implementing acts taken in the execution of these new credits.

 In addition, lenders of these new credits cannot be held liable solely on the grounds that the granting of these credits did not actually enable all or part of the business to continue as a going concern.

 Furthermore, the Royal Decree also clarifies that a number of matters and obligations are retained for companies to which the Royal Decree applies, namely the obligation to pay due debts and the fact that contractual sanctions under ordinary law are retained (e.g. damages clauses, the so-called ENAC, set-off and the right of retention).
 Also, the Financial Securities Act remains unaffected and the Royal Decree does not affect employers’ obligations.

 If one is of the opinion that a company has wrongfully called upon the measures of the Royal Decree, a procedure as in interim relief can be initiated before the chairman of the competent Enterprise Court.
 This procedure can be initiated by any interested party by summons.
 The dissolution of the measures called upon by the company can be pronounced in whole or in part.